expelee-co/expelee-co/README.md

 ![linkdin banner](https://user-images.githubusercontent.com/104678268/182036697-b7249f6b-6cc0-41b7-aede-dd416d316baa.jpg)

 <h3 align="center">We offer a comprehensive suite of blockchain services designed to meet the diverse needs of businesses and individuals.
-Whether you're looking to get your Smart Contract audited, or a want decentralized application, we've got you covered.
-Our experienced team of blockchain experts work closely with you to understand your unique requirements and provide tailored solutions that drive innovation and growth.</h3>
+Whether you’re looking to get your Smart Contract audited, or want a decentralized application, we’ve got everything covered.
+Our experienced team of blockchain experts works closely with clients to understand their unique requirements and provide tailored solutions that drive innovation and growth.</h3>